 BUT WHY SHOULD YOU CARE?

 Yes, of course what you eat is your choice, but there is no nutritional or biological requirement for humans to consume animals or their bodily secretions (dairy, eggs, honey).
-The millions of healthy vegans around the world are proof of that, as is the abundance of peer-reviewed, evidence-based research and scientific studies about a plant-based diet (which can be found throughout this website, and on the RESOURCES page).
+The millions of healthy vegans all over the world are proof of that, as is the abundance of peer-reviewed, evidence-based research and scientific studies about a vegan diet (which can be found throughout this website, and on the RESOURCES page).

-Secondly, causing pain and suffering and slaughter to others for nothing more than taste pleasure or convenience is not morally defensible, but most people who participate in such behavior claim to be ethical.
+Causing pain and suffering and slaughter to emotional beings for taste pleasure, convenience, tradition, habit, or any trivial reason is not morally defensible, but most people who participate in such behavior claim to be ethical.
 Some of them even claim to be animal lovers.
 Many of them get very upset about people who abuse and slaughter dogs and cats for food, but they pay for the exact same treatment to chickens, cows, pigs, turkeys, fish, and other animals.
 Does that make sense?
 Do those animals somehow experience pain and suffering differently?
 Do dogs and cats deserve to live free from needless exploitation, abuse, and slaughter, but other animals don’t?

 Millions of these animals are slaughtered every day all over the world, after enduring nothing but agony and misery, never knowing any love or compassion or freedom, because most humans have been conditioned to believe that breeding, imprisoning, mutilating, exploiting, and slaughtering sentient beings for food is morally justifiable behavior.
 A sentient being has the capacity to feel emotions, to perceive surroundings, and to experience life as a fully self-aware individual.
 Just like dogs and cats, these “food” animals have central nervous systems with spinal cords, pain receptors, and brains.
 They are emotional beings who can experience pleasure, pain, agony, and fear.
 Please think about the actual living beings who suffer and die to create and become the “products” that you consume.